NabScosco/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7. Multiple permissions.
 8. Giving executabel permission to everybody.
 9. Restricting permissions to owner and group and allowing all access to others.
+10. writing a Script to change the mode too -rwxr-x-wx.